kedro-org/kedro-viz/README.md

 To enable [experiment tracking](https://kedro.readthedocs.io/en/stable/08_logging/02_experiment_tracking.html) on Kedro-Viz, you need to add the Kedro-Viz SQLiteStore to your Kedro project.

-This can be done by adding the below code to the settings.py in src folder of your project.
+This can be done by adding the below code to `settings.py` in the `src` folder of your Kedro project.

 ```python
 from kedro_viz.integrations.kedro.sqlite_store import SQLiteStore